Tungiasis: Signs and symptoms

 If a Tunga infection is left untreated, secondary infections, such as bacteremia, tetanus, necrosis and gangrene, may be expected.

 In all cases, tungiasis by itself only caused morbidity, though secondary infection may lead to mortality.
 The life cycle section presents the Fortaleza stages from the flea's developmental perspective.
 The discussion is specific to symptoms of human infection.
 The clinical presentation in humans follows the Fortaleza Classification as the stage of infection will determine the symptoms present.
 The following discussion will give an overview of the symptoms beginning in stage 2 because patients are not likely to present themselves at the early stages of infection, mostly because the flea's burrowing is usually not felt.
 This may be due to a keratolytic enzyme secreted during stage 1.

-The patient with a single flea may present as early as stage 2 when, though the erythema is barely perceptible, a boring pain and the curious sensation of pleasant itching occur.
+The patient with a single flea may present as early as stage 2 when, though the erythema is barely perceptible, a boring pain and the curious sensation of unpleasant itching occur.
 This inflammatory reaction is the initial immunological response to the infestation.
 Heavily infested patients may not notice a stage 2 infection due to the other fleas' causing irritation as well.
 Feces may be seen, but this is more common in the 3rd stage.

 Around the third day after penetration, erythema and skin tenderness are felt, accompanied by pruritus (severe itching) and a black furuncular nodule surrounded by a white halo of stretched skin caused by the expansion of the flea.
 Fecal coils may protrude from the center of the nodule where the flea's anus is facing upward.
 They should be washed off quickly as the feces may remain in the skin unless removed.
 During this 3a substage, pain can be severe, especially at night or, if the nodule is on the foot, while walking.
 Eggs will also begin to be released and a watery secretion can be observed.
 The radical metamorphosis during the 3rd to 6th day after penetration, or neosomy, precedes the formation of a small caldera-like rim rampart as a result of the increased thickness of the flea's chitin exoskeleton.
 During the caldera formation, the nodule shrinks a bit and it looks as if it is beginning to dry out; this takes 2 weeks and comprises substage 3b.